kumisskukreja/kumisskukreja/README.md

 </p>

 <p>
-My work combines real-time threat detection using tools such as Suricata and Wireshark with structured frameworks like NIST CSF and ISO 27001.
+My work combines real-time threat detection using tools such as Splunk and Wazuh with structured frameworks like NIST CSF and ISO 27001.
 I have contributed to measurable security improvements, including reducing phishing click-through rates by 30% and maintaining 100% role-based access accuracy in IAM processes.
 I am particularly interested in proactive defense, SIEM analysis, and building resilient SOC workflows.
 </p>

 <hr>